Beijing+Winter = Dry Skin. Are You Ready?

 Beijing newbies may already be noticing that their lips are chapping more, or that they are scratching their suddenly very itchy dry skin on their legs.
 Welcome to Beijing!
 Soon your face will look like the photo on the right.
 (Well, maybe, under a microscope)

 Winters in general are drier than the humid summers, but in our northern city of Beijing it is very dry– plus, humidity is usually lower indoors, especially once the heating kicks in.
 Humidity levels in the teens are common; this is almost as low as on a plane!
-That’s why you always feel that itchy, irritated throat, or start having very dry skin.
-Not to mention the cracking furniture at home.
+That’s why you always feel that itchy, irritated throat, or start having very dry skin — not to mention the cracking furniture at home.

 This dry air can cause a number of health problems, including: